Iasa-Global/btabok/pages/competency_model/pras.md

 | **CITA -- Associate** | -   Learner will be able to measure the performance of an existing application, its throughput and latency
 | | -   Learner will know how to use dedicate tools to measure: profilers, code analysis, etc
 | | -   Learner will be able to identify and document scenarios and use cases that negatively impact Performance
-| **CITA -- Specialist** | -   Learner will be able to design a system that is easily measurable in terms of Performance and has built in ways to assist troubleshooting, e.g. logging, instrumentation, etc.
+| **CITA -- Professional** | -   Learner will be able to design a system that is easily measurable in terms of Performance and has built in ways to assist troubleshooting, e.g. logging, instrumentation, etc.
-| **CITA -- Professional** | -   Learner will be able to design and implement tests that can predict the Performance breaking points of a system
+| **CITA -- Distinguished** | -   Learner will be able to design and implement tests that can predict the Performance breaking points of a system
 | | -   Learner will be able to describe and predict the negative impact on a business if the Performance is not achieved as expected

 ## P.R.A.S. -- Knowledge Overlap